thufschmitt/tix-papers/synthesis.md

 more expressive and easier to use thanks to the bidirectional typing, and proved its flexibility by showing that it can easily be adapted to a call-by-name semantics.
-The extension of the gradual typing of @CL17 to a more advanced type-system also serves as a proof of the accuracy of this approach.
+The use of the gradual typing of @CL17 in a more complex type-system also serves as a proof of the accuracy of this approach.

 ## Summary and future work {-}

-The type-system we designed covers most of the original requirements for the original practical problem, and was an occasion for developing the framework of the set-theoretic type-systems.
+The type-system we designed covers most of the original requirements for the original practical problem, and was an opportunity for developing the framework of the set-theoretic type-systems.

 A logical next step is to develop the implementation further to make it usable at large.
 This would prove the relevance of this approach for concrete applications.

 An annoying lack that would deserve to be filled is the absence of polymorphism in the type system.
-This wass essentially due to the fact that the gradual typing system of @CL17 was set in a monomorphic type-system.
+This was essentially due to the fact that the gradual typing system of @CL17 was set in a monomorphic type-system.
 However, a recent extension by @Call18 adds polymorphism to this system, which may be used here.